SocialGouv/cdtn-monolog/README.md

 ### Backup

 We use Azure blob to store daily dumps of the Matomo content.
-Downloading the data from Matomo and pushing it to Azure is done through a bash script `download-dump.sh` executed from the Azure Docker image.
+Downloading the data from Matomo and pushing it to Azure is done through a bash script `dump_matomo_yesterday.sh` executed from the Azure Docker image.

-### Ingestion
+### `ingest`

-The `ingest` task takes a Matomo dump file, convert it, and push the actions to Elastic.
+The `ingest` task takes a Matomo dump file in `data/`, convert it, and push the actions to Elastic.
+The `download_dump.sh` script allows you to get a dump file from Azure.

 ```console
 ELASTIC_URL=xxxx ELASTIC_API_TOKEN=yyyy AZURE_TOKEN=xxxx yarn monolog ingest